BlankHtmlPage/BlankHtmlPage/README.md

 i take software apart until it explains itself.

-self-taught. mostly TypeScript, Rust and shell. i run the servers my own things live on, which is where most of what i know about nginx, systemd and containers came from. tools get written for me first and put online under MIT when they turn out to be useful to someone else.
+self-taught. mostly TypeScript, Python, Rust and shell. i run the servers my own things live on, which is where most of what i know about nginx, systemd and containers came from. tools get written for me first and put online when they turn out to be useful to someone else.

 ## public projects